Linaro/lava/man/lava-server.rst

                         Path to log file, default is taken from settings.

     test
       Runs the test suite for the specified applications, or the entire site if no apps are specified.

       Usage:
         lava-server manage test [options] [appname ...]
       Options:
           --noinput             Tells Django to NOT prompt the user for input of any kind.
           --failfast            Tells Django to stop running the test suite after first failed test.
-          --testrunner=TESTRUNNER
+          --testrunner TESTRUNNER
                                 Tells Django to use specified test runner class instead of the one specified by the TEST_RUNNER setting.
-          --liveserver=LIVESERVER
+          --liveserver LIVESERVER
                                 Overrides the default address where the live server (used with LiveServerTestCase) is expected to run from.
 The default value is localhost:8081.

-staticfiles
-    collectstatic
-      Collect static files in a single location.

-      Usage:
-        lava-server manage collectstatic [options]
-      Options:
-        --noinput             Do NOT prompt the user for input of any kind.
-        --no-post-process     Do NOT post process collected files.
-        -i PATTERN, --ignore=PATTERN
-                        Ignore files or directories matching this glob-style pattern.
-Use multiple times to ignore more.
-        -n, --dry-run         Do everything except modify the filesystem.
-        -c, --clear           Clear the existing files using the storage before trying to copy or link the original file.
-        -l, --link            Create a symbolic link to each file instead of copying.
-        --no-default-ignore   Don't ignore the common private glob-style patterns ``'CVS'``, ``'.*'`` and ``'*~'``.

-    findstatic
-      Finds the absolute paths for the given static file(s).

-      Usage:  lava-server manage findstatic [options] [file ...]

-      Options:
-      --first               Only return the first match for each static file.

-    runserver
-      Starts a lightweight Web server for development and also serves static files.

-      Usage:
-        lava-server manage runserver [options] [optional port number, or ipaddr:port]
-      Options:
-        -6, --ipv6            Tells Django to use a IPv6 address.
-        --nothreading         Tells Django to NOT use threading.
-        --noreload            Tells Django to NOT use the auto-reloader.
-        --nostatic            Tells Django to NOT automatically serve static files at STATIC_URL.
-        --insecure            Allows serving static files even if DEBUG is False.

 Bugs
 ####